Language

 Cost Estimator

-Visual Planning: A proportional SVG diagram shows one fence section with posts, rails, and fill (pickets, mesh, or panels).
-The diagram updates in real time as you change dimensions and displays measurements in your selected units.
+A proportional SVG shows one section — posts, rails, and fill — and updates in real time with labeled measurements in your units.

 Frequently Asked Questions